 Everyone is suffering from pests nowadays.
-Although many methods use chemicals easily available for pest removal.
-But they may cause some very dangerous harm to our respiratory system especially when it comes to kids and golden age people as their immune systems are not much strength to fight with problems.
+However, many methods use chemicals readily available for pest removal.
+But they may cause some very dangerous harm to our respiratory system, especially for kids and golden age people, as their immune systems do not have much strength to fight problems.

 What is pest

-Household pests are insects or animals which can destroy your house and harmful effect on humans and their food.
-And not only is that but there is a possibility that they can also affect your health as well.
+Household pests are insects or animals that can destroy your house and harm humans and their food.
+And not only that, but they can affect your health as well.

 For example, they can cause health issues by stinging and biting.